People with anxiety seem to need more personal space, even more so than everybody else.

 Our personal spaces

-Giandomenico Lannetti, neuroscientist at the University College London, said,
+Giandomenico Lannetti, a neuroscientist at the University College London, said,

 There is a pretty robust correlation between the size of the personal space and the level of anxiety of the person.